gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/protein-in-electrolyte.rst

 .. container:: justify

-    Out of safety, let us run a new energy minimization staring from the *salted.gro* configuration.
+    Out of safety, let us run a new energy minimization starting from the *salted.gro* configuration.
 The *-maxwarn* option is not necessary as the system is charge-neutral.